Particular/ServiceControl/README.md

 ## Running the Tests
 The tests need to be run in x64 otherwise an exception about RavenDB (Voron) not being supported in 32bit mode will be thrown.
-In Visual Studio, ensure test execution is using x64 only:
+The ServiceControl.runsettings file in each test project should automatically ensure that tests are run in 64 bit mode.
+For reference, there is also a setting in Visual Studio that can be used to ensure test execution is using x64 only:

 ![image](https://user-images.githubusercontent.com/4316196/177248330-c7357e85-b7a1-4cec-992f-535b1e9a0cb4.png)